Cubix1729/logicalpy/docs/usage/resolution-theorem-proving.md

 ## Usage

-The class `ResolutionProver` is the class used for automated resolution refutation.
+The class `ResolutionProver` is used for automated resolution refutation.
-Its constructor takes the premises of the argument as an iterable containing `Formula` objects, and and the conclusion to prove as a `Formula` as well.
+Its constructor takes the premises of the logical argument as an iterable containing `Formula` objects, and and the conclusion to prove as a `Formula` as well.
-The `prove()` method returns (a tuple containing) two things:
+The `prove()` method returns (a tuple containing) two objects:

- - Whether a refutation was found from the premises and the negated conclusion
+ - Whether a contradiction was derived from the premises and the negated conclusion
  - The full resolution proof as a `str`

 See the example below for a proof of $A \lor B, A \to C, B \to C \vdash C$: